Wrongful Death Statistics in North Carolina

 Speaking to a lawyer probably doesn’t rank high on the list of things that you want to do following a loved one’s death.
 But it’s important to remember that there are time limits on when you can file a claim.

-You need to contact a wrongful death attorney before the North Carolina statute of limitations for wrongful death lawsuits expires.
+You need to contact a Charlotte wrongful death attorney before the North Carolina statute of limitations for wrongful death lawsuits expires.
 Our dedicated lawyers can begin the process of filing a claim if you are eligible, which protects your rights during this sad time.

 It’s also critical to speak to an attorney as soon as possible following the death because there are many steps that need to be taken before a claim can be filed.
 We’ll need to conduct a detailed investigation to determine which party and what action caused the death.
 Proving these elements can not only be challenging, but they take time to do right.